ns96/AutoReel/README.md

 ## Version History

 * 0.3
-    * Update the UI to up to 4 R2R tape decks
+    * Update the UI to support up to 4 R2R tape decks

 ## License